zulimi/simply-jekyll/_notes/202008111246 Layers of Evidence.md

 ---

-type: note
+title: 202008111246 Layers of Evidence
 ---

 # Layers of Evidence

-This note made after reading https://zettelkasten.de/posts/layers-of-evidence/.
+This note made after reading <https://zettelkasten.de/posts/layers-of-evidence/>.
 I found it useful for me to understand that I need to understand information that I read in layers:

 1. patterns or description of data
 2. interpretation of the data patterns